metrumresearchgroup/envision-index/README.md

 [](#description-file-in-envision)
 ## DESCRIPTION file in Envision apps

-The envision-index allows users to specify options at the app level, via a DESCRIPTION file.
+Metworx envision allows shiny app developers to specify options at the app level, via a DESCRIPTION file.

 ### Exhaustive list of Envision DESCRIPTION file options: